-Tubular drag conveyors have proven themselves to be one of the most reliable material handling equipment to achieve a high level of sanitation.
-Over the past decade, the U.S. Food and Drug Administration (FDA) has stepped up its product safety procedures in an attempt to eliminate the incidence of food contamination and cross-contamination, as was the case with the 2008 Peanut Corporation of America’s (PCA) recall: the largest ever such incident in U.S. history.
+In fact, this was the case with the 2008 Peanut Corporation of America’s (PCA) recall: the largest ever such incident in US history.
 Today, the FDA enforces strict sanitary conditions in food processing facilities to ensure public safety.
 Therefore, the demand for these grain handling systems has seen a steady increase, particularly in light of heightened public awareness and expectations.

 Improving Line Changeovers

-When it comes to certain material handling equipment, such as bucket elevators, for example, this means disassembling the conveyor system.
-But if the system is not cleaned properly, entire batches can end up being discarded because of contamination.
+When it comes to certain material handling equipment, such as bucket elevators, for example, this means disassembling the conveying system.
+However, if the system is not cleaned properly, entire batches can end up being discarded because of contamination.
 With tube conveyors, this is not an issue.
 The cleaning process is as quick and as effective as possible, keeping the line changeover downtime at an absolute minimum.

 Preventing Grain Breakage and Quality Degradation

 Specialty grain and seeds face multiple chances for damage and degradation while they are being conveyed throughout the facility.
-There are multiple factors that can lead to grain breakage, such as the conveyor speed, poor inlet design, product shearing, temperature fluctuations, separation due to friction, and more.
+Multiple factors can lead to grain breakage, such as speed, poor inlet design, product shearing, temperature fluctuations, and separation due to friction.
 Other areas that can result in product damage also include the discharge and liberated product impact.
-All of these represent direct causes for product quality degradation, waste, and material loss.
+All of these represent direct causes of product quality degradation, waste, and material loss.

 Choosing The Right Grain Handling Tube Conveyor For Your Needs

-- The grain handling tube conveyor should also be specifically designed for easy cleaning and seamless line changeovers.
+- The grain-handling tube conveying system should also be specifically designed for easy cleaning and seamless line changeovers.
 A thorough cleaning should never come at the expense of production effectiveness.
 Cutting corners in this regard can be incredibly risky and costly in the long run, regardless of how much time was saved through negligent sanitation.
 Conveyor systems that allow for quick changeovers while also providing complete cleanliness will always offer the best ROI.

-- Does the system have low maintenance requirements, or do they need complex operations for maintenance on a regular basis?
+- Does the system have low maintenance requirements, or does it need complex operations for maintenance regularly?
 Ease of access needs to be taken into consideration when choosing such a system.
 Some systems, such as Cablevey’s tubular conveyors, come with predictive maintenance technologies.
 These can include cameras and other feedback mechanisms that allow you to take a proactive approach to keeping everything running smoothly.

-- Also, consider the operational energy requirements in terms of both long-term cost savings and reducing your company’s carbon footprint.
+- Consider the operational energy requirements in terms of both long-term cost savings and reducing your company’s carbon footprint.
 Compare the different types of conveyor systems in terms of their horsepower needs and see which one has the best energy-to-capacity ratio.